chaotiquetaurus/Open-i_chestxray_multimodal/SUIVI.md

 **Session Objectives:**

 - Enzo: Start the traitement of the data
-- Hugo: Implement a BERT-based text classifier (fine-tuning on the same dataset) to compare against this TF-IDF baseline
+- Hugo: Document myself about a BERT-based text classifier (fine-tuning on the same dataset) to compare against this TF-IDF baseline

 **Activities Completed:**